Health

 See also What Decisions Can I Make?

-In the event of an accident or incident, you must record the details of what happened and inform your Supervising Worker and the young person’s social worker as soon as possible.
+In the event of an accident or incident, you must record the details of what happened and inform your Supported Lodgings Social Worker and the young person’s social worker as soon as possible.

-You will receive appropriate training including health promotion, communicable diseases, hygiene and first aid.
+You will receive appropriate training.
 Social workers and health practitioners should ensure you have specific contact details and information on how to access relevant services, including Children and Young People’s Mental Health Services (CYPMHS).